Dispersed Structured Light for Hyperspectral 3D Imaging: Conclusion

 \section{Conclusion}

 In this paper, we introduced DSL, an accurate, low-cost, and compact hyperspectral 3D imaging method.
 Our dispersion-aware image formation, per-pixel hyperspectral 3D reconstruction, and calibration enables accurate hyperspectral 3D imaging.
 DSL can be implemented in an affordable experimental prototype by using a diffraction grating adding sub-millimeter thickness at a cost of 10\,USD.
-Our experimental prototype achieves depth error of 1\,mm and spectral FWHM of 18.8\,nm, demonstrating the effectivness of DSL while outperforming prior work on practical hyperspectral 3D imaging.
-As such, we find that DSL makes a step towards practical hyperspectral 3D imaging for diverse applications beyond computer vision and graphics. \paragraph{Limitations and Future Work} While accurate and low-cost, our current experimental prototype takes around 10\,minutes to capture a scene, restricting it to static scenes.
+Our experimental prototype achieves depth error of 1\,mm and spectral FWHM of 18.8\,nm, outperforming prior work on practical hyperspectral 3D imaging.
+We find that DSL makes a step towards practical hyperspectral 3D imaging for applications beyond computer vision and graphics.

+\paragraph{Limitations and Future Work} While accurate and low-cost, our current experimental prototype takes around 10\,minutes to capture a scene, restricting it to static scenes.
 Also, the low intensity of first-order diffracted light limits the working depth range to be less than a meter.

 For handling dynamic scenes and increasing depth range, we leave developing a light-efficient capture system and joint depth-spectrum reconstruction method as an interesting direction for future research.
 Another unexplored direction is to find the optimal design of the diffraction pattern for efficient and accurate hyperspectral 3D imaging.
 Recent differentiable optimization of imaging systems could be employed to achieve the goal.
 Lastly, the core principle of DSL can be applied to other spectral ranges beyond visible spectrum.

-An interesting future direction is to develop an imaging system and reconstruction algorithm considering the characteristics of a wider spectral range.
+\paragraph{Acknowledgements} Seung-Hwan Baek was supported by Korea NRF (RS-2023-00211658, 2022R1A6A1A03052954), Korea IITP MSIT (No.2019-0-01906, Artificial Intelligence Graduate School Program-POSTECH), and POSCO.
+Felix Heide was supported by an NSF CAREER Award (2047359), a Packard Foundation Fellowship, a Sloan Research Fellowship, a Sony Young Faculty Award, a Project X Innovation Award, and an Amazon Science Research Award.

 { }

 \end{CJK}